juliommen/Covid-Daily-Cases/README.md

-# Covid Daily Cases Api
+# Covid Daily Cases API

 API to retrieve data on registered cases of COVID in various locations around the world, detailing variants and its quantities by date (daily or accumulated).